Principal-agent problem with multiple principals

-\item Indeed the result of Proposition \ref{prop:backpropa} and the upcoming analysis hold valid for the broader class of BSDE systems in the form of \beaa Y^{n,i}_t = \xi^i +\int_t^T F(t, Y^{n,i}, Z^{n,i}, p^n_t)dt -Z^{n,i}_t dX_t,\q i\in \dbI_n, \eeaa where $F$ is Lipschitz continuous in $(y,z,p)$.
-Apparently, this result could have an independent interest, once one want to look into the asymptotic behavior of solutions to such BSDE systems. \end{itemize} \end{remark}
+where $F$ is Lipschitz continuous in $(y,z,p)$.
+Apparently, this result could have an independent interest, once one wants to look into the asymptotic behaviour of solutions to such BSDE systems. \end{itemize} \end{remark}

 Before proving this main result, we first obtain the following estimates through some classical BSDE arguments.